 Owner of My Smart Hands - Des Moines

 I have worked with children both professionally and as a volunteer for over two decades.
 After learning the manual alphabet in the fourth grade, I fell in love with sign language and began teaching myself signs using as many books as I could get my hands on.
 Through my sign language research, I read about the benefits of using sign language with hearing children and was excited to use sign language with my own children.

 My son Max was born in November of 2007, and I have seen firsthand the benefits of using sign language with him.
 Max used his first sign around 9 months and had a sign vocabulary of nearly 40 signs by the time he was one.
 That number more than doubled to nearly 100 signs by age 18 months.
 By age 22 months, Max could read and recite the alphabet.
 I credit Max's early reading skills to his use of sign language and ability to communicate through signs at such a young age.
-He is in third grade and reads at the level of a seventh grader.
+He is in 5th grade and reads at the level of a 12th grader.

 I am passionate about the benefits and importance of using sign language with hearing children and would love to help you get started in this exciting and rewarding experience!
 For more information or to sign up for a class, contact me at Melissa@mysmarthands.com or 515-577-5743.